google/skia/site/user/api/SkPaint_Reference.md

 bool isAntiAlias() const
 </pre>

-If true, pixels on the active edges of <a href="SkPath_Reference#Path">Path</a> may be drawn with partial transparency.
+returns true if Anti-alias is setIf true, pixels on the active edges of <a href="SkPath_Reference#Path">Path</a> may be drawn with partial transparency.

 Equivalent to <a href="#SkPaint_getFlags">getFlags</a> masked with <a href="#SkPaint_kAntiAlias_Flag">kAntiAlias Flag</a>.